Suspected war relic projectile found at Geylang construction site

-SINGAPORE - A projectile, believed to be a war relic, was discovered outside a temple construction site in Geylang early on Monday morning (April 19).
+A projectile, believed to be a war relic, was discovered outside a temple construction site in Geylang early yesterday morning.

-The police said that they were alerted to the discovery of the projectile at 8.23am on Monday outside Lin San Temple, which is located at 27 Lorong 12 Geylang.
+The police said that they were alerted to the discovery of the projectile at 8.23am yesterday outside Lin San Temple, which is located at 27 Lorong 12 Geylang.

 Operations are ongoing, said the police.